Learn how to spray paint door knobs and handles the easiest way ever with this simple little trick! Best Part? NO

 A note about the self-etching primer: the technical data sheet says to either dry or wet sand with 400 grit after the primer has dried.
 Anyone reading that may be wondering how I can say “no sanding involved” when the technical data sheet says otherwise.
 But remember, this product is for auto parts, and auto parts need to be smoother than a baby’s business end.
 We don’t need that level of extreme smoothness, so we can skip the sanding step and go right to painting.

 Updated note about self-etching primer: a couple of readers pointed out that plated door knobs and handles may be coated with a protective top coat.
 If that is the case, the primer won’t actually etch, since the acidic component only etches metal.
-Our handles are 20 years old, and if they had a clear coating over the brass plating, it seems to have fully or mostly been worn off.
-In many places, the handles were showing bare metal.
-Depending on what the top coat is, you may be able to dissolve it with acetone (if it is lacquer), or denature alcohol (if it is shellac).
+Depending on what the top coat is, you may be able to dissolve it with acetone (if it is lacquer), or denatured alcohol (if it is shellac).
 But if they are coated with polyurethane (which is most likely the cast), watch the video below to see how we easily removed the poly from our handles without sanding.

 Step 6 – Spray paint the door handles